Generalized locally compact models for approximate groups: Generalized definable locally compact model

 And a final question is whether we could use yet smaller $C$ obtained by replacing $\tilde{F}:= ((\tilde{F}_7 \cap u\mathcal{M})/H(u\mathcal{M}))^{u\mathcal{M}/H(u\mathcal{M})}$ by $\tilde{F}:= ((\tilde{F}_1 \cap u\mathcal{M})/H(u\mathcal{M}))^{u\mathcal{M}/H(u\mathcal{M})}$.
 For this $C$ our proof would give us $f^{-1}[C] \subseteq X^{18}$.\\

 {\bf Definability over $\pmb{X}$}\\

 In \cite[Theorem 4.2]{Hru2}, Hrushovski obtains separation by two sets definable over $X$, while we got separation by a set definable over $M$.
-However, assuming that our approximate subgroup $X$ is $\emptyset$-definable (in particular, the group operation is piecewise $\emptyset$-definable), it is not difficult to modify our error set $C$ to get separation by a set definable over $X$, and then we get separation by subsets of some $X^n$ which are definable over $X$ (see Remark \ref{remark: separation by two sets}).
+However, assuming that our approximate subgroup $X$ is $\emptyset$-definable (i.e. all the $X^n$'s and all the restrictions $\cdot|_{X^n \times X^n}$ are $\emptyset$-definable), it is not difficult to modify our error set $C$ to get separation by a set definable over $X$, and then we get separation by subsets of some $X^n$ which are definable over $X$ (see Remark \ref{remark: separation by two sets}).
 We explain the necessary modification of $C$ below.

 Notice that, by $\emptyset$-definability of the approximate subgroup $X$, definability over $X$ is equivalent to definability over $G:=\langle X \rangle$.
 Let us modify the definition of $C$ by replacing $F_n:= \{ x_1y_1^{-1} \dots x_ny_n^{-1}: x_i, y_i \in \bar{G}\; \textrm{and}\; x_i \equiv_M y_i\; \textrm{for all}\; i\leq n\}$ by $F_n':= \{ x_1y_1^{-1} \dots x_ny_n^{-1}: x_i, y_i \in \bar{G}\; \textrm{and}\; x_i \equiv_G y_i\; \textrm{for all}\; i\leq n\}$.
 Then $\tilde{F}_n'$, $\tilde{F}'$, and $C'$ are defined using $F_n'$ in the same way as the corresponding objects without primes are defined at the beginning of Subsection \ref{subsection: main theorem}.